Start utility services: Step-By-Step guide for movers

 Moving's a big job.
 Fortunately, taking care of your energy service is easy.
-Follow our steps for starting or stopping your service with your utility or energy supplier, and get back to everything else you need to do to prepare for your big move.
+Follow our steps for starting your energy service with your utility or energy supplier, and get back to everything else you need to do to complete your big move.

 Starting Utility Service

 In order to have electricity or gas service running in your new home, you will need to open an account with your utility in your name.
 Ideally, it is best to provide one month's notice when opening an account in your name, but most utilities are also able to act with shorter delays.